rafaelmartins/g-octave/README.rst

 * Write a man page **(done)**
 * Convince upstream to distribute the package database
 * Improve the use of `g-octave`_ as a normal user, with "--pretend"
-* Improve the script that generate the package database
+* Improve the script that generates the package database
 * Improve the details available on the packages list
 * Write a testsuite
 * more...